Downtown Community Television Center

-The Downtown Community Television Center or DCTV is a community media center located in the former Engine Company 31 firehouse in Manhattan's Civic Center on Lafayette Street.
+The Downtown Community Television Center or DCTV is a community media center located in the former Engine Company 31 firehouse on Lafayette Street in the Civic Center of Manhattan, New York City.
 It was founded in 1972 by spouses documentary film director Jon Alpert and Keiko Tsuno.

 Mission

 According to their website, DCTV "introduc[es] members of the community to the basics of electronic media through hundreds of free or low-cost production courses and access to broadcast-quality production equipment."
 DCTV conducts classes enabling people from less privileged backgrounds to learn to create video productions and operates studios available to them for low cost.
 These programs are funded in part by earnings from DCTV's own documentary films which have won 16 national Emmy awards and many other honors.

 Facilities

 DCTV is based in Firehouse, Engine Company 31, a landmarked firehouse at 87 Lafayette Street in Manhattan, constructed in 1895 and purchased by DCTV in the 1980s.
+It offers unique and versatile multi-use venue rentals.